Light, fluffy, and sweetened with honey! These Honey Lavender Marshmallows are a light and floral sweet treat that is so fun to make!

 These are sweetened with honey (as opposed to corn syrup, like most marshmallows).
 And I add lavender flavor for a light and floral treat that is perfect for a small bite!

-And I was right, these little cloud like pillows of mallow are such a cute dessert for spring.
+These little cloud like pillows of mallow are such a cute dessert for spring.
 I used natural food dyes, made with vegetables and absolutely no corn syrup.
 This is probably the healthiest marshmallow recipe you can find.
-These mallows are the perfect Easter treat to make for your family this weekend, get the recipe below.

 Why use organic ingredients in this recipe?
 You all know I’m a huge organic advocate, and I bet you may be thinking sometimes, Why would I even bother to use organic ingredients in something that is so sweet and indulgent?
 But, that is the exact reason why you should use organic ingredients!
 Sweet things need to have flavor in order to be good, otherwise they are just sweet and they don’t taste like much else.
 Organic ingredients are more pure than conventional ones, therefore they actually have more flavor than the non organic options.
 Say it with me, organic means more flavor!
 And not just more flavor but a more true and pure flavor.
 And organic ingredients are much healthier for you to eat in general as they do not contain GMOs or anything artificial.
 Plus, you are being environmentally friendly when you choose organic ingredients!

 So, I highly recommend that you buy the best organic ingredients for this recipe!
 You can also shop my Amazon Storefront for all my favorite organic ingredients here.
 Tip – hover over each ingredient to see the name.
 And if you want to learn more about organic foods and the difference, read my post here on Food Labels and What They Mean.

 This marshmallow recipe is made without corn syrup, and instead I use honey with a hint of lavender for a sweet treat.